matthiasa4/aws-bedrock-browser-use/README.md

    - `us.anthropic.claude-3-5-sonnet-20241022-v2:0`

 4. **CVE Knowledge Base**: The agent uses a pre-processed CVE database for vulnerability analysis.
-The knowledge base data is included in the `data/knowledge-base/` directory, configured using `BEDROCK_KNOWLEDGE_BASE_ID` in your `.env` file.
+The knowledge base data is included in the `data/knowledge-base/` directory, configured using `KNOWLEDGE_BASE_ID` in your `.env` file.

 ## 🚀 Usage